For the webcomic, see Harmony. For the Freeware Game, see Harmony. For the chord progression tropes index page, see Chord Progression.

 - the Circle Of Fifths: I IV vii° iii vi ii V I (in major); i iv VII III VI ii° Vnote i.
 Very famous.
 Example: George Frederic Handel's harpsichord suite in G minor, HWV 432, sixth movement: Passacaille (Chaconne), which is basically a Theme And Variations on the chord progression.
 (Listen here.)
 Parts of the Circle show up in many songs, such as the second half of the Circle in Weezer's "Island in the Sun".

 - the Pachelbel's Canon Progression: I V vi iii IV I IVnote V (in major) and i v VI III iv i iv V (in minor), usually looping back to I or i.
+A variant of a very old and popular progression called the Romanesca.
 Made famous by...well, Pachelbel's Canon.
-Also appears in many places, such as Vitamin C's "Graduation (Friends Forever)".
+Appears in many other places, such as Vitamin C's "Graduation (Friends Forever)".

 - the Humoresque Progression: (in minor only) i VI VII III, usually looping back to i through v6 or VII or VII6.
 Appears occasionally, such as in Mike Oldfield's song "Moonlight Shadow".